Revenue Appraisal Department

 Appealing the Market Value:

-Once you have received your "Valuation Notice" you have thirty (30) days form the date of mailing to contact the Calhoun County Board of Equalization (example form letter here).
+Once you have received your "Valuation Notice" you have thirty (30) days from the BOE notice date to contact the Calhoun County Board of Equalization (example form letter here).
 If you are not satisfied with the value of your property you may apply to be heard by the BOARD OF EQUALIZATION.
 The Board of Equalization will schedule a hearing date to come and present your argument.
-If you are not satisfied you have the legal right to appeal to Circuit Court within 30 days after final notification from the Board of Equalization.
-(Title 40 Chapter 7, Code of Alabama 1975)
+If you are not satisfied you have the legal right to appeal pursuant to the procedures set forth in Title 40, Code of Alabama, 1975.